Credal Bayesian Deep Learning: Introduction

 \section{Introduction}

 One of the greatest virtues an individual can have is arguably being aware of their own ignorance, and acting cautiously as a consequence.
-Similarly, an autonomous system using neural networks (NNs) would greatly benefit from understanding the probabilistic properties of the NN's output (e.g., variance, robustness to distribution shift), in order to incorporate them into any further decision-making.
-In this paper, we present a generalization of Bayesian neural networks that allows us to give a machine such a desirable quality.
+Similarly, an autonomous system using neural networks (NNs) would greatly benefit from understanding the probabilistic properties of the NN's output (for example, its robustness to distribution shift), in order to incorporate them into any further decision-making.
+This paper collocates on the path of giving a machine such a desirable quality.

 In the last few years, there has been a proliferation of work on calibrating (classification) NNs, in order to estimate the confidence in their outputs \cite{guo2017calibration} or to produce conformal sets that are guaranteed to contain the true label, in a probably approximately correct (PAC) sense \cite{park2020pac}.
-While such methods are a promising first step, they require a calibration set (in addition to the original training set) and cannot be directly used on out-of-distribution data without further examples.
+While such methods are a promising first step, they require a calibration set (in addition to the original training set) and cannot be directly used on Out-Of-Distribution data without further examples.

-Bayesian neural networks (BNNs) offer one approach to overcome the above limitations.
+Bayesian Neural Networks (BNNs) offer one approach to overcome the above limitations.
 The Bayesian paradigm provides a rigorous framework to analyze and train uncertainty-aware neural networks, and more generally to support the development of learning algorithms \cite{jospin}.
 In addition, it overcomes some of the drawbacks of deep learning models, namely that they are prone to overfitting, which adversely affects their generalization capabilities, and that they tend to be overconfident about their predictions when they provide a confidence interval.
 BNNs, though, are trained using a single prior, which may still suffer from miscalibration and robustness issues \cite{importance_of_prior}.

+In this work we introduce Credal Bayesian Deep Learning (CBDL), a procedure that draws on concepts from the imprecise probability (IP) literature \cite{augustin,decooman,walley}.
+Unlike other techniques in the fields of artificial intelligence (AI) and machine learning (ML) involving imprecise probabilities -- that typically only focus on classification problems -- CBDL can be used for both classification and regression.
+It captures the ambiguity the designer faces when selecting which prior to choose for the parameters of a neural network, and which likelihood distribution to choose for the training data at hand.